China’s official manufacturing PMI in March was 52, back from an all-time low in February and higher than forecasts

 – South China Morning Post 31/03/2020

-Here in the UK we wait for the peak of Coronavirus to pass and head down the curve the other side, but it may well be that the UK Government turns to manufacturing to start the controlled relaxation of restrictions.
+Here in the UK, we wait for the peak of Coronavirus to pass and head down the curve on the other side.
+Therefore it may well be that the UK Government turns to manufacturing to start the controlled relaxation of restrictions.

-By 2019 Manufacturing was increasing in some key markets, such as Renewable Energy, Electrical Engineering and others, but with Brexit the jitters were showing.
+By 2019, UK Manufacturing was increasing in some key markets, such as Renewable Energy, Electrical Engineering and others, but with Brexit, the jitters were showing.
 So, as we look forward, what does the prognosis look like for Manufacturing?
-Currently manufacturers seem to have centred around 3 simple phases:
+Currently, manufacturers seem to have centred around 3 simple phases.

 Phase 1 – Survival; Phase 2 – Recovery; Phase 3 – Business as Usual in the new post-crisis paradigm.

 Most manufacturers would like to get to Phase 3 as quickly as possible and mitigate effects along the way.
-The key to an effective plan, however, holds one or two elements which will change significantly in their businesses.
+The key to an effective plan holds one or two elements that will change significantly in their businesses.
 First of all, Supply Chain.
-Many have commented that the pandemic brings into question the true economics of globalisation in supply chains and in particular, the dominance of China in manufacturing supply chains.
-Secondly, Human Capital.
-Many manufacturers have had to run with fewer people and find creative ways to deploy people more flexibly.
-Likewise, the value/cost of lower paid workers is being called into question.
+Many have commented that the pandemic brings into question the true economics of globalisation in supply chains.
+Manufacturers have had to run with fewer people and find creative ways to deploy people more flexibly.
+Likewise, the value/cost of lower-paid workers is being called into question.
 With unemployment potentially accelerating to say 2 or even 3 million in the UK, this adds a further HR headache.

 At ADS Laser Cutting we have already started to look at human capital and started to look at the workforce in a flexible way.
-Our work on balcony assembly continues unabated and so we have had to move some workers to our second site to ensure we keep up with orders.
-We are also seeing more enquiries and orders from the medical equipment sector and therefore we are being flexible on deliveries with our express service, offering it free of charge.
+Our work on balcony assembly continues unabated therefore have had to move some workers to our second site to ensure we keep up with orders.
+We are also seeing more enquiries and orders from the medical equipment sector.
+Therefore we are being flexible on deliveries with our express service, offering it free of charge.